grpc/grpc-java/examples/example-tls/README.md

 You can run this example with our [test credentials](../../testing/src/main/resources/certs) with `.overrideAuthority("foo.test.google.fr")` for `ManagedChannelBuilder` to match the Subject Alternative Names in the test certificates.
-You can generate your own self-signed certificates with commends in the test certs [README](../../testing/src/main/resources/certs/README).
+You can generate your own self-signed certificates with commands in the test certs [README](../../testing/src/main/resources/certs/README).

 #### Hello world example with TLS (no mutual auth):